USAREUR-AF European Best Sniper Team Competition 2025

-The 2025 U.S. Army Europe and Africa European Best Sniper Team Competition has 35 teams of two service members, from 22 countries, competing in 16 Sniper skill-level tasks over six days at 7th Army Training Command’s Grafenwoehr, Germany.
+From the 16th to the 23rd of November, teams from various countries participated in the U.S. Army Europe and Africa European Best Sniper Team Competition was conducted in the Grafenwoehr Training Area, Germany.
 The USAREUR-AF EBST Competition is held annually at 7th Army Training Command’s Grafenwoehr Training Area and builds military readiness through realistic and challenging training scenarios, fosters military partnership and esprit des corps, and promotes NATO interoperability with Allied and Partner nations.
+(U.S. Army video by Sgt.
+Kammen Taylor)

 |Date Taken: